Yufeng-L/Utiltiy-Pole-Planner/README.md

 ## Introduction
-Mobile communications has brought about profound changes in people's lives.
-In order to cope with a burst of traffic growth in 2020, the industry is witnessing the arrival of massive device connections, and emerging new services and scenarios, and celebrating the fifth generation of mobile communications.

-Massive MIMO is one of the most important 5G technologies.
-It will significantly change the traditional network planning, which is based on sector-level wide beams.
-The antenna pattern of MassiveMIMOisnolongerasector-levelfixedwidebeam,buthas been replaced with user-centric dynamic narrow beams instead.
-The shape of massive MIMO antenna is always a huge rectangular box.The face is that 5G Utility base station requires much larger space compared with 3G/4G base stations which has required measurement and evaluation towards now exsting poles.
-However, manually evaluating is time consuming and costly.
-Telecom compamy need a high-efficient way for pole evaluation.
- (PHOTO)

 This project is going use Google Street Imagery to model every utiltiy pole in a neighborhood and find a match to install certain equipment.
 Machine learning & Computer Visions will help us analyze the photos of utility poles and finally display results on web application.

 ## Product Definition